Castello di Maredolce: History

 In 1992 the Sicilian Region has acquired the complex thanks to an expropriation.
 The restoration started in 2007, but even in 2016 some spaces near the castle are unlawfully occupied.
 The still precarious conditions of the structure have temporarily prevented the inclusion of the castle within the Unesco World Heritage Site called Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.

 Description

 By the will of Roger II, the building was surrounded by an artificial lake, at the centre of the Favara Park.
 The lake had at its heart an artificial island (2 hectares) and was obtained thanks to a dam interrupting the path of the source of Monte Grifone.
 In 16th century this source ran dry.

 The building has a quadrangular drawing and is equipped with a large courtyard.
 Inside the castle is also present a "palatin chapel", dedicated to the saints Philip and James.

+Public transit Palermo tramway: line 1 stop Amedeo D'Aosta + AMAT bus: line 210.